FAFSA Tax Year

 Using an earlier tax year for determining aid eligibility makes it significantly simpler for families to complete their FAFSA, because they will are using information from tax records that had been completed and processed by the IRS many months earlier.

 Moreover, most aid applicants (and their parents, when required) would then be able to use the FAFSA/IRS Data Retrieval Tool (DRT) to automatically transfer required tax return information directly from the IRS onto their FAFSA.
 Using the DRT not only increases the accuracy of information used to determine aid eligibility but also eliminates the burden for many students and parents of providing tax return transcripts for verification of the FAFSA income information.

-The data retrieved through this process will simply note "Transferred from the IRS" when viewed by the student or parent within the FAFSA Web application or when reviewing your Student Aid Report.
+The data retrieved through the FAFSA process will simply note "Transferred from the IRS" when viewed by the student or parent within the FAFSA Web application or when reviewing your FAFSA Submission Summary.
 The IRS data itself will be detailed only to the schools listed on the FAFSA so as to limit unintended access to your tax information.

 The FAFSA process used to begin each January 1 for the upcoming school year.
 Now that earlier taxes are being used, the FAFSA can be available for families beginning October 1 of each year.